Access Tokens

 - Verify the token is correct (no extra spaces)

-- Check that the token hasn't been revoked
+- Check that the token hasn't been revoked or expired

 - Verify the domain in